Celebrating 20 years on!

 to research and provide education and training in relating to gaining respect and recognition for Jamaican language and culture

 Now 20 years on the achievements of Jamaica 2000 are:

-Adult Literacy: maintenance of links with the Jamaica Foundation for Lifelong Learning (JfLL) which was JAMAL, providing computers, consultancy and resources
+Adult Literacy: maintenance of links with the Jamaica Foundation for Lifelong Learning (JfLL) which was JAMAL and is now part of HEART NTA, providing over 800 computers, consultancy, training and resources

-Training Trainers: the management over 30 DfID HE link visits for 4 years to enable sharing of good practice in adult education in Family Learning, Workbased Learning and Use of IT in Learning Centres
+Training Trainers: the management over 30 DfID HE link visits to Jamaica and to UK for 4 years to enable sharing of good practice in adult education in Family Learning, Workbased Learning and Use of IT in Learning Centres

 School Links: the development the Widening Horizons links between UK and Ja Schools, The Jamaican Ministry of Education and Local Authorities supporting two Local Authority exchange visits.